 Don’t forget about GST!
 According to the IRAS website, sellers of cars must charge GST on the sale price of the vehicle.
 The GST amount is calculated after deducting regulatory charges such as the RF, ARF, COE and road tax.
 Thus, you can expect to incur an additional 7% GST on the price of your car.

 5. Car Loan for Buying a Car in Singapore

 Loan Period and Amount

-If you are thinking of how to buy a car in Singapore, you need to find a way to finance your purchase.
+If you are thinking of buying a car in Singapore, you need to find a way to finance your purchase.
 You can do this by taking out a car loan with a bank.

 The current laws dictate that borrowers can pay back their car loans over a maximum of seven years.
 During the repayment period, the interest rate charges for car loans are relatively high.
 Most banks would have a monthly repayment schedule at an interest rate of approximately 2.7% per annum.

 As for the maximum loan amount you can take up, current regulations prescribe limits on this, which is in turn based upon your OMV.
 If your OMV is higher than S$20,000, you can take a loan of up to 60% of the car’s purchase price.
 In such a case, you would have to provide a minimum deposit of 40% of the car’s price.
 If the OMV is lower than or equal to $20,000, you can take a loan of up to 70% of the car purchase price with a minimum deposit of 30%.